ginolhac/chip-seq/docs/mapping.md

 ## filter for unique reads

 *Uniqueness* of reads refers to mappability.
-The less locations a read has in a genome, the higher is mappability will be.
+The fewer locations a read has in a genome, the higher is mappability will be.
 A common filter is to use **30** as a threshold for filtering reads:

 ```